Mitsuriou/Mitsuriou/README.md

 - 🌐 In early/mid 2021, I will concentrate my efforts into profesional website creation.

-- 📱 I'm also interested in mobile apps, UI and UX, webdesign.
+- 📱 I am also interested in mobile apps, UI and UX, webdesign.
 They also will be part of this 2021 year to be able to provide profesional quality apps.

 - 🇫🇷 French is my native language.

 - 🇺🇸 I can speak and understand English without problem (TOEIC: 850 points).

-- 🇪🇸 I've studied Spanish at School and I can understand and speak a little bit of Spanish.
+- 🇪🇸 I have studied Spanish at School and I can understand and speak a little bit of Spanish.

-- ⛸️ Since two years, I'm practising ice rink skating.
-I may not be the best, but I will not give up on becoming one of the stronger people among the others that come to the local ice rink!
+- ⛸️ Since two years, I am practising ice rink skating.
+I may not be the best, but I will not give up on becoming one of the strongest people among the others that come to our city's ice rink!

 - 🎮 I used to be a geek when I was a little bit younger.
 My favorite game of all time?
 "NieR: Automata", without hesitation!

-- 🎵 I'm a huge K-POP enthusiast!
+- 🎵 I am a huge K-POP enthusiast!

-- 👨‍🎓 Actively studying Korean language (level: beginner). 읽어 주셔서 감사합니다!
+- 👨‍🎓 I am Actively studying Korean language (level: beginner). 읽어 주셔서 감사합니다!

 #
 ## You can find some of my main personal creations below